-Inside the with statement put a dot to see the intellisense list of the properties and methods of VBA FileDialog option.
+Inside the with the statement, put a dot to see the IntelliSense list of the properties and methods of the FileDialog option.

-Another thing we can design with VBA FileDialog is we can actually insist what should be default folder when the filedialog box appears.
-For this use Initial File Name.
+Another thing we can design with FileDialog is we can actually insist on what should be the default folder when the file dialog box appears.
+For this use, Initial File Name.

 For this, we need to mention the default folder to be opened address path.

 Now finally, we need to apply the “Show” method to see the file dialog box.

 Sub DoEvents_Example1() Dim Myfile As FileDialog Set Myfile = Application.FileDialog(msoFileDialogFilePicker) With Myfile .Filters.Clear .Filters.Add "Excel Files", "*.xlsx?", 1 .Title = "Choose Your Excel File!!!" .AllowMultiSelect = False .InitialFileName = "D:Excel Files" .Show End With End Sub

 Now run the VBA codeVBA CodeVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task. to see the result.